-One has to take a “source close to the situation” and a “source familiar with their line of thinking” with a rather large grain of salt, but it has been nearly six weeks since the Boston Celtics’ season has ended, and they appear no closer than they were in early May in figuring out just how to move forward with this aging team.
-Paul Pierce could be waived in a cost-cutting move later this month, Kevin Garnett is the subject of frequent trade and retirement rumors, and even though coach Doc Rivers told the media that he would be “coming back until I say I'm not” following the team’s first-round loss to New York last month, that hasn’t stopped the chatter.
+One has to take a “source close to the situation” and a “source familiar with their line of thinking” with a rather large grain of salt, but it has been nearly six weeks since the Boston Celtics’ season has ended, and the team appears no closer than they were in early May in figuring out just how to move forward with this aging team.
+Paul Pierce could be waived in a cost-cutting move later this month, Kevin Garnett is the subject of frequent trade and retirement rumors, and even though coach Doc Rivers told the press that he would be “coming back until I say I'm not” following the team’s first round loss to New York last month, that hasn’t stopped the chatter.

 Take it for what you will, but ESPN’s Chris Broussard dropped this on Wednesday morning:

 "Doc loves coaching," the source told ESPN.
 "He loves coaching in Boston.
 But he feels it may be time for a change."

 Rivers, who has been attending the Celtics' pre-draft workouts, is unsure of what he wants to do and has not yet ruled out returning to Boston for a 10th season.
 He has a very close relationship with Ainge, and the source said that is one factor that is making his decision so difficult.

 If Rivers were to walk away from the three years and $21 million remaining on his contract with the Celtics, it is not clear whether he would seek another coaching job next season or sit out and possibly return to broadcasting.